julietgolf/vispipe/src/docs/source/guides/funcdict.rst

 input of the plotter or stattable.

 .. code-block:: JSON
-    :caption: Function dictionary for a genneric plotter.
+    :caption: Function dictionary for a generic plotter.

     "plotter": {
         "name": "module.plotter",